pulumi/docs/content/registry/packages/google-native/api-docs/dataproc/v1/cluster/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">string</span>
     </dt>
     <dd>{{% md %}}Optional.
 A Cloud Storage bucket used to stage job dependencies, config files, and job driver console output.
-If you do not specify a staging bucket, Cloud Dataproc will determine a Cloud Storage location (US, ASIA, or EU) for your cluster's staging bucket according to the Compute Engine zone where your cluster is deployed, and then create and manage this project-level, per-location bucket (see Dataproc staging bucket (https://cloud.google.com/dataproc/docs/concepts/configuring-clusters/staging-bucket)).
-This field requires a Cloud Storage bucket name, not a URI to a Cloud Storage bucket.{{% /md %}}</dd><dt class="property-required"
+If you do not specify a staging bucket, Cloud Dataproc will determine a Cloud Storage location (US, ASIA, or EU) for your cluster's staging bucket according to the Compute Engine zone where your cluster is deployed, and then create and manage this project-level, per-location bucket (see Dataproc staging and temp buckets (https://cloud.google.com/dataproc/docs/concepts/configuring-clusters/staging-bucket)).
+This field requires a Cloud Storage bucket name, not a gs://...
+URI to a Cloud Storage bucket.{{% /md %}}</dd><dt class="property-required"
             title="Required">
         <span id="encryptionconfig_csharp">
 <a href="#encryptionconfig_csharp" style="color: inherit; text-decoration: inherit;">Encryption<wbr>Config</a>